But if you want an EFFECTIVE upper body workout that hits EVERY arm muscle, I highly recommend this 30-minute arm workout with weights.

 Lower your chest towards the mat to perform a push up; elbows fall back towards your hips.

-2. Narrow Chest Press + Chest Fly – 10 Reps
+Narrow Chest Press And Chest Fly

-Targets: Chest, shoulders and triceps — your upper body push muscles.
-With an extra emphasis placed on the chest or pec muscles.
+Targets: Chest, shoulders and triceps — your upper body push muscles (with an extra emphasis placed on the chest or pec muscles).

 Lay flat on your back (on the ground, on a bench, or on a stability ball) with one dumbbell in each hand, arms extended directly above your shoulders, palms facing in towards each other.
 Press your feet firmly into the floor.